pneyrinck/corecontrol/README.md

 Please note that the OSC message received has the addresss '/volume' and can be sent by any OSC application.
 The beginning part of the path, '/osc/controls', indicates that Core Control received an OSC message.

+###### Core Control Models And Surfaces

+Core Control provides two different module types that are important to understand: "model" and "surface".

-CoreControl uses the model-adapter-view pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
+Core Control uses the model-adapter-view pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface.
-Core Control is implemented with modern, standards-based technologies including JSON schema, JSON pointers, and web sockets.

-###### Models

-Core Control lets a data model be controlled remotely.
+It is very important to understand these things:

+* A model can be controlled by one or more surfaces simultaneously through adapters.
+* A surface typically controls one model through an adapter.
+* A surface never assumes it is the only thing controlling a model.

+Model and surface modules mostly identical except for how they behave.
+A model receives requests to change control values from surfaces or other sources private to the model.
+When a model control value changes for any reason, it must send the change to all connected surfaces.
+A surface sends requested control value changes to a model.
+When a surface receives a change to a control value, it updates its user interface.
+These behaviors allow any number of surfaces to control a module.
+This is an example of something that OSC can not do.

 To connect a model to Core Control, just write some code like this C++ example:

 ```
 #include "corecontrol.h"